-Hyper-V Role Installation, Remote Management and more
+Hyper-V Role Installation, Remote Management, and Storage Configuration

-Previously, we looked at getting the Windows Server 2016 operating system installed as a Server Core installation and the initial configuration of the server.
+Previously, we walked through getting the Windows Server 2016 operating system (OS) installed as a Server Core installation, as well as the initial configuration of the server.
 Now, let’s take a look at installing the Hyper-V role onto the new Server Core OS.

 Administration of Server Core